valora-inc/react-native-confirm-device-credentials/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import org.celo.rncdc.RNConfirmDeviceCredentialsPackage;` to the imports at the top of the file
+- Add `import org.celo.devicecredentials.RNConfirmDeviceCredentialsPackage;` to the imports at the top of the file
 - Add `new RNConfirmDeviceCredentialsPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: